MattRo74/Udacity_Observability/README.md

 **Service Level Objectives (SLOs)** are measureable goals (set by your team).
 It is important, that this goals are defined from the customers perspective and also, a specific time period needs to be defined:

 *monthly uptime*: The User expects an almonst 100 % reachability of the service.
--> The goal is set to a monthly uptime of 99.5 % *request response time*: The User expects a really short response time of the service.
+-> The goal is set to a monthly uptime of 99.5 %.
+*request response time*: The User expects a really short response time of the service.
 -> The goal is set to a request response time of 50 ms or less each month.

 **Service Level Indicators (SLIs)** are metrics to measure the defined goals (SLOs).
 This measurements shows whether you achieved your set goals or not.

-*monthly uptime*: The service has an uptime of 99.7 % last month *request response time*: The request response time was on average 10 ms last month.
+*monthly uptime*: The service has an uptime of 99.7 % last month.
+*request response time*: The request response time was on average 10 ms last month.